ruralocity/aaronsumner.com/source/posts/2010-02-25-sound-refound-music-flyers.markdown

 <img src="/images/content/sound-refound-main.jpg" alt="" />

-The application itself is pretty basic~~~~just a straightforward Rails application with three models .
-The new thing for me with this app was the deployment~~~~after realizing that running a Rails 2.3.x application on DreamHost was going to pretty much require *installing my own copy of Ruby* in my account I decided to finally take a look at [Heroku](http://heroku.com) for application hosting service.
+The application itself is pretty basic--just a straightforward Rails application with three models .
+The new thing for me with this app was the deployment--after realizing that running a Rails 2.3.x application on DreamHost was going to pretty much require *installing my own copy of Ruby* in my account I decided to finally take a look at [Heroku](http://heroku.com) for application hosting service.
 What can I